bilalamjad-devops/saa-documentation/asg.md

 📌 **DevOps Tip:** In real CI/CD pipelines, whenever a deployment triggers, tools like Terraform or GitHub Actions automatically create a new Launch Template version with the latest built AMI and trigger an **ASG Instance Refresh** to roll out the new servers smoothly without downtime.

+---

+## 🎯 Scenario: Maintaining Consistent 8-Instance Fleet via Multi-AZ ASG and ELB
+When designing highly available, consistent architectures for fixed workloads, boundary definitions of Load Balancers are paramount.

+### 🛑 ELB Architecture Boundary (Hard Rule)
+* **Regional Scope:** An Elastic Load Balancer (ELB/ALB) operates strictly within a **single AWS Region**.
+It cannot cross region boundaries to balance traffic across EC2 instances sitting in two different regions.
+* Multi-Region cross-balancing requires DNS routing layer tools like **Route 53 (Latency/Failover routing)** or **AWS Global Accelerator**.

+### 🛡️ The Resilient Strategy: Split Fleet Multi-AZ
+* **Even Distribution:** Divide the baseline requirement (e.g., 8 instances) evenly across at least two Availability Zones (4 in AZ-A, 4 in AZ-B) within the same region.
+* **Failover Mitigation:** If an outage strikes AZ-A, the remaining 4 instances in AZ-B temporarily absorb the traffic spike.
+* **Leveraging Burstable T3:** T3 instances utilize CPU credit balances to burst performance during the short minutes it takes for the ASG to launch the 4 replacement instances in the healthy zone.

+📌 **Exam Strategy:** If a question asks to load-balance across multiple *regions* using a single ELB, eliminate that option immediately.
+ELB is bounded by a single Region but scales natively across multiple *Availability Zones*.

 29-June-2026.